The Patriot Post® · D-Day at 75: Two Flags and a Son's Promise Kept

 The NAZI defenses were formidable: 50,000 troops manning 170 coastal 100mm and 210mm artillery guns and 320mm rocket launchers rained murderous fire down upon the Allied Forces as they struggled ashore, amid endless machine-gun and sniper fire.

-By the end of the first day, there were more than 10,000 Allied casualties, with 4,414 confirmed dead and as many missing in action — more single-day American battle dead than Antietam or Pearl Harbor.
+By the end of the first day, there were more than 10,000 Allied casualties, with 4,414 confirmed dead and as many missing in action.
+There were 2,500 Americans killed and estimated 4,100 wounded — more single-day American battle deaths than Antietam or Pearl Harbor.
 There were an estimated 1,000 German casualties.
 As the landing zones were secured in the days that followed, the initial infantry and airborne units pushed inward.
 By the end of June, more than 875,000 Allied troops had crossed the English Channel, and by mid-August, more than two million Allied troops had landed, incurring almost 226,000 casualties — 72,911 killed/missing and 153,475 wounded.
 Along with many French resistance fighters, almost 15,000 civilians were killed.

 After the initial assault was underway, President Franklin Roosevelt’s message and prayer for our military personnel spoke to the enormity of the task and the arduous battles that would follow.
 FDR noted, “Many people have urged that I call the Nation into a single day of special prayer.
 But because the road is long and the desire is great, I ask that our people devote themselves in a continuance of prayer.
 As we rise to each new day, and again when each day is spent, let words of prayer be on our lips, invoking Thy help to our efforts.”
 He prayed, “Almighty God: Our sons, pride of our Nation, this day have set upon a mighty endeavor, a struggle to preserve our Republic, our religion, and our civilization, and to set free a suffering humanity.”